catalystshift/beginner-guide-PSO2/docs/index.md

 Augments are best thought of as stat modifiers for each weapon, along with sometimes adding gameplay changing features when it comes to S-Augments.
 Augment Factors(SAF) are augments with 100% transfer rates unlocked by getting a weapon to EL 35, with certain weapons being specifically used for the Factors.
 Affixing - If you are a very skilled player and don't easily die and are good at learning boss patterns, you could skip this.
 However, learning how the system works can bring benefits to any player and lead to more well-rounded and powerful characters, after all, you are playing an RPG.
 That said, PSO2 is very casual friendly and lenient, and you can completely ignore this mechanic until you hit UH(Ultra Hard) if you so wish.
 UH, its advisable to partake and make use of it but a very skilled player can still get by without(but obviously at more risk to themselves and with less efficacy during MPA quests plus urgents).

-The base concepts are simple but the game does a horrible job of teaching them.
+The base concepts are simple but the game can gloss over some things.
 In-depth guides can be found on the Fleet discord plus on youtube with the affixing simulator also simplifying things a lot, my task is to help you understand some basic things/avoid a few common mistakes:
    - Affixing requires two or more items.
 The non-main items(the ones you choose after the first one, called fodders) used in affixing need to hold the same number of      “slots”(augments) as the base or main item you first choose, or need to have a higher amount.

   - Below 8 slots, you will notice the option to add an additional affix whenever affixing, with reduced success rates for every other affix if attempted.
 This is         called upslotting and can be made easier with Augmentation Aids which are acquired via ARKS Missions, some titles, and more frequently and reliably at steep-ish       costs that even out around UH at the EX-Cube Exchange Shop(shopping plaza, floor 2 right side from the entrance).
 8 slots are the maximum you can have.
 Each           upslot has increased risk with 8s being the riskiest to make.